nuxt/nuxt/packages/babel-preset-app/README.md

 }
 ```

-Below is a list of all available parameters:
+Below is a list of all available `options` parameters:

 ### Options